ecto/bleach/README.md

 ### bleach.sanitize(html, options)

+Runs HTML through sanitizer and returns sanitized HTML as string.

-Options may contain the following optional attributes:
+`options` may contain the following optional attributes:

 *   `mode` may be set to `'white'` or `'black'`
 *   `list` is an array containing tags to match against